sq-key - Man Page

 sq key password

-Secret key material in keys can be protected by a password.
-This subcommand changes or clears this encryption password.
+Secret key material can be protected by a password.
+This subcommand changes or clears the password.

-To emit the key with unencrypted secrets, either use `--clear` or supply a zero-length password when prompted for the new password.
+To strip the password either use `--clear` or supply a zero-length password when prompted for the new password.

 sq key expire